mxayon/elephantsintheroom/README.md

 - an instrument that measures the happiness of large populations in real time.
 It uses online expressions from Twitter posts measured over time in real life events.

-Based on the way Hedonometer ranked each word to a happiness score:
+The way Hedonometer ranked each word to a happiness score:
  >http://hedonometer.org/words.html

-- that proves how the suggestiveness of words can sway the emotions of the reader.
+-proves how the suggestiveness of words can sway the emotions of the reader.
 Subtly influencing once opinions before confirming with facts.
+When considering articles to be  featured on ETR would prioritize facts and an objective stand point, as well as articles we can learn from, that are beneficial and that do not lack depth.

 Across cultures, the commitment to happiness is a more of a western concept.
 > https://hbr.org/2012/01/the-history-of-happiness